Nisha318/sonarqube-sast-lab/README.md

 Only **HIGH-severity runtime findings** result in pipeline failure.
 Medium and lower severity findings are allowed to pass while remaining visible for triage and remediation planning.

-This approach prioritizes runtime-exploitable risk while preserving developer velocity.
+This approach prioritizes runtime-exploitable risk while preserving developer velocity and providing an explicit, auditable enforcement decision.

 ---